 - Heavy duty towing

 Grade 80 is also commonly called Alloy Chain and is available from Elite Sales in ranging sizes with a black lacquer finish manufactured to NACM (National Association of Chain Manufacturers) specifications for safety and overhead lifting usage.

 Next to Grade 120, Grade 100 chain is the strongest type of chain offered by most industrial hardware suppliers.
 It is 25 percent stronger than Grade 80, making it the best choice for extremely heavy overhead lifting use and other extreme applications.
 Grade 100 chain is also comprised of alloy steel – which is heat treated for higher strength and durability.

 Grade 100 chain is available with working load limits between 4,300 to 35,300 lbs.
 It is designed to be used in a wide variety of applications, such as:

 Elite Sales offers a Grade 100 Chain available in numerous sizes for nearly any type of heavy-duty project or application.

-Our knowledgeable staff is also available to answer any questions you may have and help you find the exact type of chain you need for the job.
+Our knowledgeable staff is also available to answer any questions you may have and help you find the exact types of industrial chains you need for the job.